 - Disseminating Transactional Analysis in North America or where invited within interested communities, including Academic, Educational, Organizational, Psychotherapy, Counseling, Coaching, and Faith-based.

-- Nurturing the use and theory of Transactional Analysis in the United States.
+- Nurturing the use and theory of Transactional Analysis in North America.

 - Providing learning, practicing, and growing opportunities for its members in the theory and practice of Transactional Analysis.

 - Fostering cooperation with the International Transactional Analysis Association and other TA based organizations.

 Section 1.
 Regular Members of the organization shall be those individuals living in North America who subscribe to the theory and practice of Transactional Analysis, have applied for and been accepted as members, and who maintain their membership by paying their annual dues.

 Section 2.
 Associate members are those persons living outside of North America who subscribe to the theory and practice of Transactional Analysis, have applied for and been accepted as members, and who maintain their membership by paying their annual dues.
 Associate members receive all USATAA communications but may not vote at annual or special meetings.

 Section 1.
 There shall be a regular meeting of members at least once every three years, at a place, date and time to be determined by the Coordinating Council.
 The Coordinating Council shall notify the membership of the place, date and time of the meeting, and of the general nature of those matters which the Council, at the time the notice is given, intends to present for action by the members.
 Other matters may be voted on only if one-third of members eligible to vote are present.